Deterministically Simulating Barely Random Algorithms in the Random-Order Arrival Model: Applications of the 1-bit extraction method COMBINE

-Interval scheduling is a well motivated and well studied problem in both the offline and online settings.
+Interval selection is arguably the most studied special case of the throughput problem (in both the online and offline settings), which we consider in the next section.
 We refer the reader to the surveys by Kolen et al. \cite{kolen2007interval} and Kovalyov et al. \cite{kovalyov2007fixed} for references and the many applications of interval scheduling.
-In the problem of interval selection on a single machine, there is a set of intervals on the real line, each with a fixed starting time and end time, and we must choose a subset of non-conflicting intervals.
 In the unweighted (respectively, weighted) setting, the goal is to maximize the cardinality (respectively, the sum of the weights) of the selected subset of intervals.
-Lipton and Tomkins \cite{lipton1994online} introduced the problem of online interval scheduling.
+Lipton and Tomkins \cite{lipton1994online} introduced the problem of real-time interval selection.
 Their paper also introduced the classify and randomly select paradigm.
 In the traditional online version of the problem, intervals arrive one at a time and the algorithm must either permanently accept an interval or forever discard it.
 Results in this worst case adversarial setting are quite negative.
 Even in the real-time model where intervals arrive in order of increasing starting times, Bachmann et al. \cite{bachmann2013online} establish an $\Omega(n)$ lower bound for randomized algorithms.
 We consider the model where a new interval can be accepted, displacing any conflicting intervals currently in the solution.
 Similar to intervals that are rejected upon arrival, displaced intervals can never be taken again.
 In the real-time unweighted setting, Faigle and Nawijn \cite{faigle1995note} consider a simple greedy $1$-competitive deterministic algorithm with revoking.
-In the same real-time with revoking setting, Woeginger \cite{woeginger1994line} establishes multiple 4-competitive deterministic algorithms for special classes of weight functions which we will discuss.
+In the same real-time with revoking setting, Woeginger \cite{woeginger1994line} establishes multiple 4-competitive deterministic algorithms for special classes of weight functions that we will discuss.
 For arbitrary weights, Woeginger (respectively, Canetti and Irani \cite{canetti1995bounding}) show that even in the real-time setting with revoking, there cannot be a constant deterministic (respectively, randomized) competitive ratio.
-We will consider special classes of weight functions in the Fung et al. \cite{fung2014improved} for which they establish randomized 2-competitive algorithms.
-We describe the de-randomization for each of these Fung et al. algorithms in Appendix \ref{appendix:fung} and refer the reader to \cite{fung2014improved} for a complete description of each.
+We will consider special classes of weight functions from the work of Fung et al. \cite{fung2014improved} for which they establish randomized 2-competitive algorithms.
+We describe the derandomization for each of these Fung et al. algorithms in Appendix \ref{appendix:fung} and refer the reader to \cite{fung2014improved} for a complete description of each.